Chestnut Hill (novel series): Main characters

 Samuel "Sam" Harper - Honey's twin brother.
 He has had a rather complicated relationship with Lani; she found out about him when helping Honey escape a show to see him in hospital, where he is suffering from Leukaemia.
 They eventually start to date in A Time to Remember.
 In Racing Hearts Sam starts school at Saint Christopher's (known as St Kits).
 Sam's the oldest twin.

 Caleb Smith - is a rider from Saint Kits.
 He met Malory in the summer before The New Class at Cheney Falls Stables.
 Malory and Caleb get along well until The Scheme Team where they break up due to an argument over how important winning is.
 After getting back together in All or Nothing they fall into a steady relationship.
 Caleb owns a grey gelding called Pageant's Pride (a.k.a.
 Gent).

 Joshua "Josh" - is a non rider at Saint Kits.
 He is Caleb's best friend, and Honey's boyfriend since Playing for Keeps.

 Razina Jackson - is a non rider at Chestnut Hill.
 She is an Adams student and shares a room with Patience and Wei Lin in books 1-6 and it is unknown who she shares a room with in book 7 onwards.
 Her mother owns an art gallery in New York and is a rather big traveller, going to all sorts of places such as the Norwegian Fjords and Africa.

 Wei Lin Chang - is an Asian American girl who is another non rider in Adams at Chestnut Hill.
 She shares rooms with Patience and Razina in book 1-6 and just Patience in book 7 onwards although Patience isn't very happy about this.

 Alexandra Cooper - while smart, is very indecisive.
 She is an Adams student at Chestnut Hill, and shares a room with Lani and Malory in book 1-6 but just Malory in book 7 onwards.

 Kelly and Sarah - are Chestnut Hill's grooms.
-They are very not friendly, and willing to let the students help take care of some of the horses.
-They do this to finish their jobs quicker as they are irresponsible and uncaring.
-They sate in book 6 that they did not like the job and would have liked to have worked in a clothing store in the mall.
+They are very friendly, and willing to let the students help take care of some of the horses.
+They care for all the horses very well.
+Sarah owns a fancy dressage gelding called Mischief Maker.

 Nathaniel "Nat" Carmichael - Dylan's cousin and Ali's son.
 He goes to Saint Kits.
 Lynsey flirted with him in "The New Class" but stopped in the second book.